splunk/splunk-jenkins-otel/README.md

 - Click the `Advanced...` button to open up dialogs to set an APM `Service name` and `Service namespace`

 ## I've verified traces are going in to Splunk APM.
 Where should I see my Jenkins Instance in Splunk APM?
-- Splunk APM will show your Jenkins instance as the same value you have input in The Jenkins Otel Collector setup's `Service name` and `Service namespace` settings
+- Splunk APM will show your Jenkins instance as the same value you have input in The Jenkins OpenTelemetry Plugin setup's `Service name` and `Service namespace` settings
 - Each of the Pipelines running in the Jenkins instance will be treated as a Service Endpoint in Splunk APM
 - A basic [Jenkins dashboard](./dashboards/Jenkins-Service-Endpoint-OTEL-APM.json) is included in this repository as a starting point
     1. Filter by your environment variable